aanchal22/exam-1/README.md

 2. Number of users in each of the states in the Pacific sub-region, which includes Alaska, California, Hawaii, Oregon and Washington.

 ```
-Place your formula here.
+Place your formulas here - one on each line.
 ```

 3. Number of users in each of the given 5 cities of the USA: Nashville, Tennessee; San Diego, California; New York City, New York; Dallas, Texas; and Seattle, Washington.

 ```
-Place your formula here.
+Place your formulas here - one on each line.
 ```

 4. The average affinity category IDs of all users in New York for each of the content types.

 ```
-Place your formula here.
+Place your formulas here - one on each line.
 ```

 ### SQL queries